Our Verdict

 Adjustability

-All three straps of the Yucatan are fully adjustable with velcro strips, making it easy to get them on and off and simple to adjust to your preferred fit.
+All three straps of the Yucatan are fully adjustable with Velcro strips, making it easy to put on and take off, as well as simple to adjust to your preferred fit.

 While this may seem like it would make this sandal highly adjustable, the rest of the Yucatan design cuts down on that quite a bit.
-The shape of the footbed and the cradle made by strap placement creates a very specific shape for feet to squeeze into.
-Some of our testing team felt like these squeezed their toes too much and couldn't adjust them to fit better.
+The shape of the footbed and the cradle created by strap placement allows feet to fit into a particular shape.
+Some of our testing team members felt that these squeezed their toes too tightly and couldn't adjust them to fit better.

 Versatility

-The Yucatan are solidly adventure-ready sandals.
-Their softer materials can be a detriment for people who want to partake in water sports and those battling foot odors, but their performance across a multitude of terrain is admirable.
+The Yucatan sandals are solidly adventure-ready.
+Their softer materials can be a drawback for individuals who participate in water sports and those with foot odor issues.
+Still, their performance across a wide range of terrains is admirable.
 Their overall bulk and weight take them out of contention for most trips with limited space in your carry-on bag.

 Should You Buy the Ecco Yucatan?

-These aren't the cheapest pair around, but they are some of the most comfortable women's sandals we've had the pleasure of wearing.
-They're not for everyone though, and are likely to let you down if your feet are on the wide side, you prefer a loosely-fitting shoe, or you're searching for a sandal that's great for getting wet.
-But if you have narrower feet and like secure sandals that have shoe-like support, the Yucatan are a great investment.
+These sandals may not be the cheapest option available, but they are among the most comfortable women's sandals we've had the pleasure of wearing.
+However, they may not be suitable for everyone.
+If you have wider feet, prefer a loosely fitting shoe, or need a sandal that can handle getting wet, these might not meet your needs.
+On the other hand, if you have narrower feet and prefer secure sandals that offer shoe-like support, the Yucatan sandals are an excellent investment.

 What Other Sandals Should You Consider?

-For ladies who like a secure and encompassing fit but need a little wider space or a sandal that doesn't hold onto water (and foot sweat) as much, the Keen Newport H2 is a better option.
+For ladies who like a secure and encompassing fit but need a little more expansive space or a sandal that doesn't hold onto water (and foot sweat) as much, the Keen Newport H2 is a better option.
 For those truly jumping into bodies of water, the Chaco sandals — both with and without toe loops — are some of our all-around favorites for stability while wet.
+If you want a recovery slipper to ease your tired feet after your adventure, then the ultra comfortable Hoka Ora Recovery Slide 3 provides excellent cushion for rest days.